24 Oct Are you allergic to your hormones?

 What is a progesterone allergy?

-According to a new report published in the Journal of Allergy and Clinical Immunology, a small percentage of women have a condition called progestogen hypersensitivity (PH) that causes their immune system to overreact to their body’s natural progesterone.
+Researchers reporting in The Journal of Allergy and Clinical Immunology: In Practice, Annals of Allergy, Asthma and Immunology and other journals have discovered that small percentage of women have a condition called progestogen hypersensitivity (PH) that causes their immune system to overreact to their body’s natural progesterone.1

 This sensitivity can also occur when taking synthetic progesterone, for instance, when using hormone birth control or receiving fertility treatment.